 The short transfer times from Zürich airport, make Engelberg the ideal place for a weekend trip.
 It has 89km of varied slopes, ideal for any level of snowboarder.
 Approximately 30% of the pistes are said to be gentle terrain, which will suit beginner boarders looking for some flatter paths on the Brunni side of the valley.
 More advanced riders will love the steep descents of the Laub area and the snow park in the Jochpass area.

 Home to the best freestyle snowboarding in Switzerland, Flims Laax is a mecca for those wanting to do tricks.
-It has some of the snow parks in Europe with state-of-the-art features and excellent teams working on the jumps and rails.
+It has some of the best snow parks in Europe with state-of-the-art features and excellent teams working on the jumps and rails.
 No wonder professionals spend a lot of time training here.
 In addition, it has great slopes with 235km of slopes to enjoy.
 Whether you’re a beginner or an advanced rider there’s something for everyone.